 Creep.im is a Moscow, Russia located private server, operated by an individual, with a number of free services running for a general public.
 Please not abuse it and use appropriately.
-The server is not situated in a data center environment and its hardware and Internet channel are not duplicated for a fail-safe operation, hence its services can be inaccessible from time to time due to a network or power outage, a hardware problem or an upgrade.
+The server is not situated in a data center environment and its hardware and Internet channel are not duplicated for a fail-safe operation, hence its services can be inaccessible from time to time due to a network or power outage, a hardware problem, an upgrade or a reboot.
 Please not rely on Creep.im if the server uptime is crucial to you.
 The data is protected both by the RAID technology and regular automatic backups.

 List of services running: